 After a short examination of the passage it was clear why the change was made.
 It was also clear that even the KJV translators knew that the thing being preserved wasn’t the “words of God.”
 Below is an explanation of how and why this passage was changed.
-I will also shock the world early by letting the reader know that I actually prefer the KJV reading of the passage, even though their interpretation of the passage is very much incorrect. (“Them” is not referring to God’s words.)
+I will also shock the world now by letting the readers know that I actually prefer the KJV reading of the passage, even though their interpretation of the passage is very much incorrect.
+“Them” is not referring to God’s words.

 The two versions of Psalm 12

 6 The words of the Lord are pure words:

 as silver tried in a furnace of earth,

 thou shalt preserve them from this generation for ever.
 (Psalm 12:6-7 KJV)

 And the words of the Lord are flawless,

 7 You, Lord, will keep the needy safe

 and will protect us forever from the wicked (Psalm 12:6-7 NIV)

 Before looking into the Hebrew grammar, it’s important to point out that just having the two verses in 6 and 7 isolated is a bad way to try to interpret the passage.
 The two verses are actually referring to two different subjects.
 However, the Psalm as a whole is cohesive.
 It’s about the preservation and care of those who are being beaten down by the evil of the world.
 Thus, the context can tell us a lot about how to use the pro-noun “them” when it’s difficult to figure out what the antecedent is.